arminghofrani/chalkboard/README.md

 Chalkboard is an open source Android app which manages your timetable, homework and exams.
 More details on the Play Store page.

+*Note: I have not actively worked on this for many years.
+I'm not sure what works and what doesn't anymore and I'm not planning to maintain this project in the future, so I've deleted the issue tracker.*

 <br />

 <a href="https://play.google.com/store/apps/details?id=com.ghofrani.classapp">